Standard 2. Achieving Educational Objectives Through Core Functions

 The institution achieves its purposes and attains its educational objectives at the institutional and program level through the core functions of teaching and learning, scholarship and creative activity, and support for student learning and success.
 The institution demonstrates that these core functions are performed effectively by evaluating valid and reliable evidence of learning and by supporting the success of every student.

 Stanford degree programs are outlined in the Stanford Bulletin.
-The authority for awarding degrees is granted to departments and programs by the Senate of the Academic Council.
-The Senate has separate committees that review undergraduate and graduate degree programs.
-These committees are the Committee on Review of Undergraduate Majors (C-RUM), the Committee on Undergraduate Standards and Policy (C-USP) and the Committee on Graduate Studies (C-GS).
+The authority for awarding degrees is granted to departments and programs by the Senate of the Academic Council (Stanford’s faculty senate).
+The senate has separate committees that review undergraduate and graduate degree programs.
+These committees are:

 The Stanford Bulletin, which outlines all undergraduate and graduate degree programs, includes clearly defined requirements and learning objectives.
 Degree requirements and missions for Business, Law and the MD program in the School of Medicine are contained in separate school handbooks.
 (See also CFR 1.2)

-Continuing the tradition of reform of undergraduate education, in 2019 the faculty adopted a capstone experience as a requirement for all undergraduate majors.
-As the report on the Future of the Major that formed the basis of the reform explains, a robust capstone experience "integrates important elements of the undergraduate educational experience and culminates the student’s intellectual development at Stanford."
-The reforms to the major also included a fixed range of units that can be required in each programs.
-The unit-cap aims to ensure that the major requirements are "compatible with the other goals of liberal education, including first year general education, global exposure, and robust educational breadth."
+In 2019 the faculty adopted a capstone experience as a requirement for all undergraduate majors (see Theme 1 of the institutional report).
+As the Future of the Major design team reported, a robust capstone experience "integrates important elements of the undergraduate educational experience and culminates the student’s intellectual development at Stanford."
+The reforms to the major also included a fixed range of units that can be required in each program.
+The unit-cap aims to ensure that the major requirements are "compatible with the other goals of liberal education, including first-year general education, global exposure, and robust educational breadth."
 (See also CFR 2.2a)

 Policies governing requirements for advance degrees are stated in Graduate Academic Policies and Procedures Handbook.
 These include requirements for master's and doctoral degrees.
 Additional requirements for graduate degrees are set by each department as described in the Bulletin.

-A number of faculty senate committees oversee policy, implementation and review of the undergraduate degree and general education requirement.
+Two faculty senate committees oversee policy, implementation and review of the undergraduate degree.
+In addition, a number of boards are delegated by the senate to oversee the undergraduate general education requirements.
 Policies related to graduate degrees and processes for evaluation of graduate achievement are set and overseen by the faculty senate's Committee on Graduate Studies.
 The committee charges are linked below.
 (See also CFR 2.7)

-Stanford's general education requirements are aimed at core competencies including, but not limited to, college-level written and oral communication; college-level quantitative skills; information literacy; and the habit of critical analysis of data and argument.
-Our undergraduate programs actively foster an understanding of diversity, civic responsibility, the ability to work with others, and the capability to engage in lifelong learning.
-These are defined by the SUES report and the legislation on the First Year Experience and Future of the Major (see CFR 2.2 above).
+Undergraduate general education requirements are aimed at core competencies including, but not limited to, college-level written and oral communication; college-level quantitative skills; information literacy; and the habit of critical analysis of data and argument.
+Our undergraduate programs actively foster an understanding of diversity, civic responsibility, the ability to work with others, and the capability to engage in lifelong learning (see CFR 2.2 above).

 General graduate admissions requirements as well as specific requirements for master's and doctoral degree programs are described in the Graduate Academic Policies and Procedures handbook.
 The Committee on Graduate Studies is charged with overseeing graduate programs.
 (See CFR 2.2 and 2.7)